basxsoftwareassociation/htmlgenerator/README.md

 # a render element which renders an attribute of the book
-# (the Binding method returns a class which inherits from BaseElement by default, another class)
+# (the Binding method returns a class which inherits from BaseElement by default, another base class can be passed as argument to Binding, see below)
 class BookValue(BookObject.Binding()):
     def __init__(self, attr):
         self.attr = attr